dNG-git/dpt_builder_suite/_developer/sphinx.py/index.rst

 Developer's Manual
 ==================

-| builderSkel
+| builderSuite
-| Common skeleton for builder tools
+| Build code for different release targets

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.